PreciousM01/AI_EscapeGame/README.md

 This creates a `dist` folder with files you can host on any web server.

+## 🎮 How to Play

+1. Start the diagnostic sequence
+2. Complete each module by solving puzzles
+3. Receive AI feedback and guidance
+4. Progress through all 5 modules
+5. Celebrate your AI knowledge mastery!

 ## 🎨 Features

 - **Interactive storyline** with AI assistant guidance